Our Top 12 NICU Survival Tips with Twins

-If you have older children, organise who will look after them, who will supply you with frozen meals, who can help with chores and with hospital lifts if needed (you might be eligible for a travel allowance).
+If you have older children, organise who will look after them, who will supply you with frozen meals, who can help with chores and with hospital lifts if needed.

 Don’t be shy to ask for help.
 People want to support you and appreciate being told how.

 Even if your multiple pregnancy is going smoothly without any complications it’s still a good idea to prepare in case of early arrivals.
 You could set up a network yourself or ask a good friend or parents to organise one for you.

 Having babies in NICU is hard.
 Emotionally and physically.